quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/gitlab-server-setup.md

 </div>
 <br>

-Trên cả 2 repo tạo các nhánh `main`, `release`, `develop`.
-Khi phát triển 1 feature mới sẽ thực hiện checkout ra và tạo merge request vào nhánh develop.
-Từ develop sẽ được merge vào release rồi sau đó đến main.
-Các tag sẽ được tạo từ nhánh main để đánh dấu các phiên bản triển khai.
+In both repositories, create the `main`, `release`, and `develop` branches.
+When developing a new feature, checkout and create a merge request to the develop branch.
+From develop, it will be merged into release and then to main.
+Tags will be created from the main branch to mark deployment versions.

 <div align="center">
   <img width="600" src="../images/gitlab-branches.png" alt="">